Justcallmesu/express-parameter-polution-preventer/README.md

     {
         // Join The Array Parameter
         // Pass an boolean value or pass an Array to customize which parameter you want to join
+        // if your join boolean value is false it will take the first element in Array Query value
         // !!! if the parameter name is not within your given array, your parameter will stay in array form BECAREFUL

         join:false,